Recap of SEO Course in Italy: 4 SEO Tips to Remember

 2. “Responsive design is Google’s preference for mobile sites”

 Often the question arises whether it is better to redo the site in a mobile version (such as m.domain.com) or with responsive design.
 Today Google has in its index 60 trillion pages, 90% of which were created for your desktop.
 The increase in mobile usage forces companies to make sites that are suited to smartphones and other mobile devices.
 If everyone created a mobile version of their site today, tomorrow there would be 120 trillion pages.
 This would have a severe economic impact on Google.
 It’s understandable why Google prefers responsive design, which enables a website to work across devices by adapting to the size of the user’s browser window.
 Google will save a tremendous amount of server capacity if everyone implements this approach.
 For more information on mobile design choices, see our post in English or download this mobile SEO Guide in Italian.

 3. “If your SEO might damage the UX on Google, DON’T DO IT”

 Often when you’re doing SEO, you encounter unexpected questions.
-The criteria to figure out if what you’re doing on the SEO side goes in the right direction is simple: if you do could harm to the economic interests of Google or the user experience, you’d better not do it.
+The criteria to figure out if what you’re doing on the SEO side of things is going in the right direction is simple: if you do could harm to the economic interests of Google or the user experience, then you’d better not do it.
 Google does not want its users to go on Bing due to poor search results.

 4. “Having a lot of data is not the same as understanding it”